vrothenberg/OptiFit/README.md

 ## **Overview**

 OptiFit AI integrates advanced technology with health science to empower users in achieving their fitness and wellness goals.
-By leveraging AI, wearables, and user-friendly design, the app aims to deliver a seamless and effective health optimization experience.
+By leveraging AI, wearables, and user-friendly design, the app aims to deliver a seamless and effective health optimization experience focused on circadian rhythm, diet, and exercise.

-This repository contains design documents, architectural plans, and research to ensure a robust and scalable app foundation.
+The project follows a microservices architecture with a React Native frontend, allowing for independent development, deployment, and scaling of each service.

 ---